lukxsx/fuel-logger/fuel-logger/documentation/architecture.md

 * _fuellogger.domain_ contains the Car and Refueling classes that are used to store information in the application.
 * _fuellogger.dao_ contains classes used to save data into the hard disk.
-(SQLite database)
+(SQLite database and config file)

 ## Application logic
-Application logic is implemented with the _Logic_ class.
-The application logic consists of storing and managing the _Car_ and _Refueling_ objects and performing calculations to generate statistics to be displayed in the graphical user interface.
+Application logic is implemented with the _RefuelManager_ and _StatisticsManager_ classes.

-### Functions of the logic class
+* __RefuelManager__ manages and stores cars and refuelings.
+It also uses _Database_ class to store data to the database.
 	* Adding a car
 	* Listing of cars
 	* Adding a refueling
 	* Listing of refuelings
+	* Listing of refuelings by month and year
+* __StatisticsManager__ performs calculations to be displayed in the graphical
 	* Getting statistics of a car
 	* Getting statistics of refuelings
 	* Output data to generate charts in the GUI

-Logic class uses _Car_ and _Refueling_ classes from _fuellogger.domain_
-package to store the information locally.
-It uses _Database_ class from _fuellogger.dao_ package to save the data to a SQLite database.
+Logic classes use the _Car_ and _Refueling_ classes from _fuellogger.domain_ package to store the information locally. _RefuelingManager_ uses _Database_ class from _fuellogger.dao_ package to save the data to a SQLite database.

 ![logic](logic.png)